oomol-flows/emotional-tts/README.md

 - **NEW:** Add narration to silent videos using subtitle files
 - **NEW:** Create dubbed versions with customized voices
 - **NEW:** Generate audio tracks synchronized with existing subtitles

+### 6. Video Localization & Translation
+- **NEW:** Translate video content to different languages while keeping the original voice
+- **NEW:** Create multilingual versions of educational videos or tutorials
+- **NEW:** Localize marketing videos for international audiences
+- **NEW:** Generate dubbed versions of interviews or documentaries

 ## How to Use